Klaus-Jürgen Bathe

 Klaus-Jürgen Bathe is a civil engineer, professor of mechanical engineering at the Massachusetts Institute of Technology, and founder of ADINA R&D, who specializes in computational mechanics.
 Bathe is considered to be one of the pioneers in the field of finite element analysis and its applications.

 Early life and education

+He was born in Berlin as a second child to a lawyer who took part in Nazi Germany's Eastern Front operations and to a daughter of Günther Martini, a Fregattenkapitän in the Imperial German Navy during World War I and by 1927 an editor with the Danziger Zeitung.
+Both of his parents supported Adolf Hitler's regime.
+He spent part of the war with the Martinis in Lissa (present-day Leszno in Poland).
+During the final weeks of the war, he was evacuated by his mother and grandfather from Berlin to Borsum in Lower Saxony.
+After the war, his father was initially a clerk in the Federal Republic of Germany's government and subsequently a senior government councillor (Oberregierungsrat) across Lower Saxony, in Sarstedt, Hannover, Osnabrück and Oldenburg i.
+O.

-Born in Berlin, Bathe had his high school education in Oldenburg i.
-O. in the Federal Republic of Germany.
-He then went to South Africa, where he earned his graduate degree in Civil Engineering and Engineering Mechanics from the University of Cape Town in 1967.
+Klaus-Jürgen Bathe completed his high school education in Oldenburg.
+During his hitchhiking travels in 1960, he visited the Italian and Commonwealth memorials of the Battle of El Alamein in Egypt.
+In order to avoid military draft, in March 1963 he left via London and Southampton for South Africa, initially to work for his grand-uncle at a farm near Gobabis in Namibia.
+He earned his graduate degree in Civil Engineering and Engineering Mechanics from the University of Cape Town in 1967.
 Bathe received his M.Sc. degree in Civil Engineering from the University of Calgary, Canada in 1969.
-Thereafter, he received his Ph.D. in Civil Engineering from the University of California, Berkeley in 1971.
+He then studied with Alexander Scordelis at the University of California, Berkeley, and received his Ph.D. in Civil Engineering from the same university in 1971 under the supervision of Ed Wilson and Ray William Clough.
 His thesis was on numerical solution of large eigenvalue problems, where he developed the subspace iteration method.

 Career

 During his time as a post-doctoral fellow (1972–1974) at UC Berkeley, Bathe et al. developed the finite element programs SAP IV and NONSAP, which have been used by thousands of individuals and organizations in research and practice and had a major impact in advancing the finite element method.
 In 1974 he started the development of the ADINA system.
 Soon after, he joined the department of mechanical engineering at MIT.

 In 1986, he founded ADINA R&D, Inc. On April 7, 2022, Bentley Systems acquired ADINA R&D, Inc.